denten-books/plain-text/0-intro.md

 about politics.
 Political power is rather exercised through them.
 Stairs do not discriminate against the mobility impaired.
 The failure to enforce accessibility through specific legal and architectural choices does.
-Typesetting software, e-book readers, and word processors similarly embody implicit communication models: ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
+Typesetting software, e-book readers, and word processors similarly incarnate implicit communication models: ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
 In this way, contemporary documents are capable of enforcing